tylerrmit/homebridge-coviva-hager/README.md

 the connection is kept alive.
 If you set it to zero, no pings will be sent at all.
 The default is 20, I.E. one ping per 20 seconds.
 I believe the iPhone app sends a ping even more frequently.
 When I set this to 60 seconds, I found I had occasional disconnections.

+The enableExperimental option allows you to enable support for any new device types listed as "experimental" below.
+These are devices for which we have recently attempted to add support based on a request and trace information from a user in the field, but we have not been able to test ourselves.
+Set this option to 'true' to opt-in to support for those devices, and help with testing.
+The default is 'false': experimental devices are ignored.

 ## Tested devices